What is Pre-Exposure Prophylaxis (PrEP)?

 How does PrEP work?

-- If you take PrEP and are exposed to HIV through sex or injection drug use, these medicines can work to keep the virus from taking hold in your body
+- If you take PrEP and are exposed to HIV through sex or needle-sharing, these medicines can work to keep the virus from taking hold in your body.

-- PrEP, if taken as prescribed, can effectively prevent HIV.
-PrEP does not protect against other STDs
+- When taken as prescribed, PrEP can effectively prevent HIV.
+PrEP does not protect against other STDs.